Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Percy Bysshe Shelley

-Ostara is also known by various other names, such as: the Rites of Spring, Lady’s Day, Alban Eilir, Festival of the Trees, Eostre’s Day.
-As was to happen with many popular pagan festivals, when Christianity arrived, Ostara was renamed and many of its customs and symbolism incorporated into the Christian holiday of Easter.
+Ostara is also known by various other names, such as: Rites of Spring, Lady’s Day, Alban Eilir, Festival of the Trees and Eostre’s Day.
+As was to happen with many popular pagan festivals, when Christianity began to dominate the worlds religions, Ostara was renamed and many of its customs and symbolism incorporated into the Christian holiday of Easter.
 Easter takes its name from Eostre, the same Goddess of Spring associated with Ostara, and like Ostara, its date is variable, being calculated as the first Sunday after the first Full Moon, after the Vernal Equinox.

 "Ostara" (1901) by Johannes Gehrts.